-- 1. Make a backup copy of the supplemental disk, if you have not done so yet. - 2.
-From a command prompt change your working directory to \NT\DRIVER on the supplemental disk and run the command regini bbkpci.ini - This sets up new registry values needed by NT and the driver. - Do copy bbkpci.sys %SystemRoot%\system32\drivers This copies the driver executable to the Windows directory. - 4.
-Reboot the machine.
+- 1. Make a backup copy of the supplemental disk, if you have not done so yet. - From a command prompt change your working directory to \NT\DRIVER on the supplemental disk and run the command regini bbkpci.ini This sets up new registry values needed by NT and the driver. - Do copy bbkpci. %SystemRoot%\system32\drivers This copies the driver executable, interface firmware, and firmware loader to the

+Windows directory.